Skip to Main Content

 Law Library requests overview

 Previously, Law Library Course Reserve requests were processed by the Priestly library.
-Now, all Course Reserves requests are processed by the CSCO team.
+Now, all Course Reserves requests are processed by the CSCO team, but print resources are held in the reserves room at the Law Library.

 The Priestly team will cc reserves@uvic.ca on any requests that come to lawlib@uvic.ca with the following message: